PeterWaher/IoTGateway/Waher.IoTGateway/Root/Settings/Backup.md

 {{Export.FullKeyExportFolder}}
 ```

-**Note**: Backup files generated in these folders, can also be uploaded to TAG Neurons^TM that are contacts in your
-[roster](/Settings/Roster.md).
-Backup files are sent to roster items in group `BACKUP`.
-Key files are sent to
-roster items in group `KEY`.

 You can update these folders if you want below.
 By leaving the fields blank, the default backup folder is used.

 <label for="ExportFolder">Backup Folder:</label>